 Modules in International Politics are dedicated to two main areas: European politics and peace and conflict studies.
 They include courses on foreign affairs and conflict analysis, regimes and international organizations, international political economy, globalization and international trade, human rights and civil wars.
-Courses offered in the previous years were, for example, titled Violence, Conflict and the Prospect for Peace, Democracy, Dictatorship and the International System, and Exodus: Conflict, Migration and Refugees.
+Courses offered in the previous years were, for example, titled International Political Economy, Human Rights Politics, Violence, conflict and the prospect for peace and Exodus: Conflict, Migration and Refugees.

 Modules in Comparative Politics focus on actors such as decision-making institutions, political parties, stakeholders and social movements as well as civil society organizations.
 Other research interests lie in the field of political psychology, with modules addressing voting behavior, political participation, and attitudes toward the political system, as well as in the field of comparative government, which analyzes government formation, the parliamentary vs. the presidential system, and types of democracy.
-Courses offered in the previous semesters include Elections in Comparative Perspective, Comparative Government: Political Institutions, and Game Theory II.
+Courses offered in the previous semesters include Comparative Political Behavior, Political Institutions & the Political Process, and Political Behavior in Context

 Courses in Quantitative Methods introduce students to strategies and tools they can employ to develop suitable statistical models tailored to their particular research questions.
 Some of the courses focus on methods of data collection and teach students how to design and implement surveys while others emphasize data analysis using methods such as linear and logistic regression models, basic principles of game theory, OLS estimation, fundamentals of statistics, maximum likelihood, and others.
-In their first semester, students will take courses in Multivariate Analysis and Research Design.
+In their first semester, students will take courses in Quantitative Methods, Research Design and Game Theory.

 Bachelor's degree in Political Science or a degree in a related field, which was completed with a grade of at least „good“ (German grade equivalent: 2.5 or better).